At Jump Start we believe that all children and young people deserve the chance to reach their potential.

 Tania joined Jump Start in 2018 and she brings a wealth of experience and expertise to the team.
 She is our School’s Lead, providing guidance and support to our team in Specialist schools, and creating working relationships with management within schools.
 She is responsible for developing care pathways and policies within our service.

-Her caseload has been varied and extensive, including children with cerebral palsy, neurodegnerative genetic conditions, ASD, ADHD, global development delay, DCD and traumatic brain injury, mild to severe physical disability, hemiplegia, learning disability, sensory processing issues, and Downs Syndrome.
+Her caseload has been varied and extensive, including children with cerebral palsy, neurodegenerative genetic conditions, ASD, ADHD, global development delay, DCD, traumatic brain injury, mild to severe physical disability, hemiplegia, learning disability, sensory processing issues, and Downs Syndrome.

 Tania is a passionate and dedicated team player and is keen to develop Jump Start’s links and service delivery to Specialist schools.

-Tania has completed her Sensory Integration Level 2, and has attended the Sensory Attachment Intervention Level 1 for Therapists.
+Tania has completed her Sensory Integration Level 3, has attended the Sensory Attachment Intervention Level 1 for Therapists and completed DMM training (Dynamic-Maturational Model) of attachment and adoption at the Tavistock.

 Contact Tania on firstname.lastname@example.org

-Hayley has recently joined Jump Start, and we are delighted to have her with us.
-Hayley is a Senior OT, with Sensory Integration training level 2/3, and Sensory Attachment Intervention level 1.
+Hayley is a Senior Occupational Therapist, with Sensory Integration training level 2/3, and Sensory Attachment Intervention level 1.
 Hayley has over 20 years experience in Occupational Therapy and has worked in various settings including adult resource units, children’s own homes, special schools, preschool nurseries, clinics and mainstream schools.
 Hayley set up and ran the OT department at Doucecroft School, Autism Anglia, for the last 8 years.
 She was responsible for providing support for children with autism spectrum conditions and additional complex needs.

 Hayley is passionate about her key interests in Sensory Integration, Attachment therapy and autism, and is keen to develop her expertise in the area of Attachment.
 She has completed her DMM Training (Dynamic-Maturational Model) of attachment and adaption at the Tavistock.